yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Meraki/Mini.rst

 ECHO .
 ECHO .
-ECHO About to erase the meraki's memory
+ECHO About to erase the Meraki's memory
 ECHO and flash %linux_file% and %rootfs_file%
+ECHO .
+ECHO The Meraki should be turned off now
+ECHO Power it after the first ping timeout...
+ECHO .
 ECHO Press Ctrl-C to abort... or...
 PAUSE
 ECHO .